deanturpin/dft/readme.md

 // DFT is a header-only discrete Fourier transform implementation written in
 // C++14.
 Libraries often use optimisations that restrict dimensions of the
 // sample array (power of two) but without these limitations we can explore the
-// beauty of the algorithm and apply it to problems where we couldn't use a
+// the algorithm and apply where we couldn't use a "fast" implementation.
+It was
-// "fast" implementation.
-It was initially written to study the characteristic
+// originally written to study the characteristic spectral response of my
-// spectral response of my various instruments.
-The calculate() routine takes a
+// various musical instruments but can be applied in other domains.
+The
-// pair of STL container iterators and returns the Fourier transform as a vector
+// calculate() routine takes a pair of STL container iterators and returns the
-// of bins.
-We could consider parallelising the matrix calculation but I've
+// Fourier transform as a vector of bins.
+We could consider parallelising the
-// elected to keep the library simple (single-threaded) and delegated the
+// matrix calculation but I've elected to keep the library simple
-// multi-core utilisation to the makefile: the build process generates multiple
+// (single-threaded) and delegated the multi-core utilisation to the makefile:
-// images in parallel.
+// the build process generates multiple images in parallel.
 //
 // https://en.wikipedia.org/wiki/Discrete_Fourier_transform
 // https://jackschaedler.github.io/circles-sines-signals